ManageIQ/manageiq-documentation/rest_api/_topics/chap-specification.md

 ### Authentication

-There are two methods of authentication for the {{ site.data.product.title }} REST
+There are two methods of authentication for the {{ site.data.product.title_short }} REST
 API:

   - **Basic Authentication**: The user and password credentials are